Fraunhofer-IIS/libjapi/README.md

     $ ctest

-Install the shared japi library together with public header files:
+Install the shared and static japi library together with public header files:

     $ make install